Prisma vs DrizzleComparisonSchema-first abstractions vs SQL-close type safety: the TypeScript ORM debate

 Our verdict

 Choose Prisma if you value its ergonomic API, rich documentation, and mature migration workflow.
 Choose Drizzle if you need edge runtime support, want a smaller bundle, or prefer SQL-close queries.
-Both are excellent — the decision is mostly about API style preference and infrastructure constraints.
+Both are excellent, and the decision is mostly about API style preference and infrastructure constraints.

 When to choose each